• Skip to Content

 Major Learning Outcomes

-The educational goals and objectives of the M.S. in Business Data Analytics are as follows:
+The educational goals and objectives of the M.S. in Applied AI and Data Analytics are as follows:

 • Students will be able to demonstrate expertise in statistical techniques, data mining, utilizing databases, and analytical tools.